Spain is more capitalist than socialist. Only certain areas of the economy are publicly owned.

 This differs from most European nations that have privatized their railways.

 Switzerland has a lot of capitalist policies.
-Here are a few examples.
+Here are a few examples of capitalism in Spain.

 Everyone is welcome to launch a business in Spain, regardless of whether they are a foreigner or a citizen.